Angela loves history and feels it is essential to our future to know the past—or else be destined to repeat it.

-There he attended a private school called Kinkaid School but later graduated from Phillips Academy in Andover, Massachusetts.
+There he attended a private school called Kinkaid School, but he later graduated from Phillips Academy in Andover, Massachusetts.
 He later graduated from Yale in 1968, just as Vietnam War was going on.
 He also received a business degree from Harvard, then returned to Midland, where he followed his father's footsteps and joined the oil business.
-While living there, he married his wife Laura Welch, who was a teacher and librarian.
+While living there, he married his wife, Laura Welch, who was a teacher and librarian.
 They had twin daughters, Jenna and Barbara.

-He joined the Texas National Guard and learned to fly combat aircraft, following in his father's footsteps, who was a WWII Navy combat pilot.
+He joined the Texas National Guard and learned to fly a combat aircraft.
+He was following in his father's footsteps, who was a WWII Navy combat pilot.

 Later he attended Harvard Business School, where he set up an oil-drilling company called Bush Exploration.
 Two years later, in 1977, he married his wife only three months after they met.
 Their daughters were born in 1982.

 It was not until he was 36 when he began his career in politics, following in not only his dad's footsteps but his grandfather's as well.
-In 1986, he worked as an adviser for his father, who at the time was planning on running for President.
+In 1986, he worked as an adviser for his father, who at the time was planning on running for president.
 Despite George H. W. Bush being president, he was surprised when his eldest son became interested in politics and became the governor of Texas.

 George W. Bush Official Photo

 The Presidential Years

 Eight years later, he would find himself running for president at the age of 54 against Al Gore Jr, who had been the vice president under Bill Clinton.
 Bush initially had a strong lead, but when the election was over, Gore won the popular vote.
 The election results did not become official right away, as they awaited the results from Florida.
 The race was so close that Florida's results would indicate the winner of the election.
 There were demands of recounts and even lawsuits that made its way to the Supreme Court.
 Eventually, the court determined that Bush won the election with 271 electoral votes against Gore’s 266 electoral votes.